vinuesa/get_phylomarkers/docs/GET_PHYLOMARKERS_manual.md

 #### FastTree searches:
 - *run_get_phylomarkers_pipeline.sh* performs tree searches using the [**FastTree**](http://microbesonline.org/fasttree/) program ([Price et al. 2010](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0009490)) when invoked with the **-A F** parameter.
 - This program implements many heuristics tailored towards improving the cpu time and memory usage, making it the fastest ML tree searching program that is currently available.
 However, this comes at a price: in a recent comprehensive benchmark analysis of fast ML phylogenetic programs using large and diverse phylogeneomic datasets, FastTree was shown to be the worst-scoring one in regard to lnL values and topological accuracy [(Zhou et al. 2017)](https://www.ncbi.nlm.nih.gov/pubmed/29177474).
-- Given its outstanding speed, low RAM requirements, acceptance of DNA and protein sequence alignments and on-the-fly computation ofthe above-mentioned Shimodaria-Hasegawa-like likelihood ratio test of branch support, **we recommend it for fast exploration of large datasets, but not for final analyses**.
+- However, given its outstanding speed, low RAM requirements, acceptance of DNA and protein sequence alignments and on-the-fly computation ofthe above-mentioned Shimodaria-Hasegawa-like likelihood ratio test of branch support, **we recommend it for fast exploration of large datasets, but not for final analyses**.
 - A clear limitation of FT is that it implements only very few substitution models.
-However, for divergent sequences of different species within a bacterial taxonomic genus or family, our experience has shown that almost invariably the GTR+G model is selected by jmodeltest2, particularly when there is base frequency heterogeneity.
+However, for divergent sequences of different species within a bacterial taxonomic genus or family, our experience has shown that almost invariably the GTR+G model is selected by jmodeltest2 when large datasets with base frequency heterogeneity are used.
 The GTR+G+CAT is the substitution model used by *run_get_phylomarkers_pipeline.sh* calls of FastTree on codon alignments.
 - To maximize accuracy, it is important to **compile FastTree with double precission enabled** in order to obtain the highest *lnL* scores possible.
 This is particularly critical when highly similar sequences are present in the dataset.
 - To further enhance accuracy, the gene trees are computed by performing a thorough tree search, hardcoded in the following default (-T medium) FastTree call, which performs a significantly more intense tree search than the default setting used by [Zhou et al. (2017)](https://www.ncbi.nlm.nih.gov/pubmed/29177474).